-- 67% of Welsh medium primary schools will be Gold in terms of Siarter laith - 100% of English medium schools will be Bronze in terms of Siarter laith - 75% of English medium schools will be Silver in terms of Siarter laith - 20% of English medium schools will be Gold in terms of Siarter laith. - A second Welsh medium Youth Club is established in the north of the county. - Two thirds (20) primary schools regularly participate in Urdd activities. - Coleg Gwent learner-participation levels for Welsh language activities to increase to 70%.
+- 67% of Welsh-medium primary schools will be Gold in terms of Siarter laith - 100% of English medium schools will be Bronze in terms of Siarter laith - 75% of English medium schools will be Silver in terms of Siarter laith - 20% of English medium schools will be Gold in terms of Siarter laith. - A second Welsh-medium Youth Club is established in the north of the county. - Two thirds (20) primary schools regularly participate in Urdd activities. - Coleg Gwent learner-participation levels for Welsh language activities to increase to 70%. - There is a Welsh Language Youth Worker in Monmouthshire.

-- Provide professional learning opportunities for Senior Leadership, including a focus on strategic development of Cymraeg Campus in English medium school. - Facilitate networks for Siarter and Welsh co-ordinators - Provide bespoke support for schools in line with the Regional School Improvement approach - Engage schools in the development of Cymraeg Campus as part of their wider school self-evaluation and school development planning. - Raise the profile and market the Siarter laith / Cymraeg Campus through social media. - Promote effective cluster working through Cluster Professional Learning leads for Welsh - Promote the opportunities available for learners to engage with wider agencies such as Urdd Gobaith Cymru and Menter Iaith. - Coleg Gwent will continue to expand and develop Welsh language enrichment provision and establish a vibrant, diverse and inclusive Welsh community. - Continue to work in partnership with the Urdd to develop our Welsh medium Youth offer across the Local Authority. - Actively promote the benefits of engaging with the Urdd and opportunities for learners to develop and use Welsh language skills through engagement in Urdd activities to all schools in Monmouthshire - Actively promote the Cam wrth Gam school scheme as an option for pupils to follow to obtain a qualification in childcare.
+- Complete a mapping exercise to establish a baseline from which to inform and set targets to increase the opportunities for learners to use Welsh in a variety of contexts. - Ensure that our next 5-year Welsh Language Strategy actively supports the promotion of the Welsh language and the wider use of the Welsh Language across the county. - Ensure that our promotion strategy includes information about opportunities for children, young people and their families to engage in Welsh in a range of contexts in school, with partner organisations and community events. - Provide professional learning opportunities for Senior Leadership, including a focus on strategic development of Cymraeg Campus in English medium school. - Facilitate networks for Siarter and Welsh co-ordinators - Provide bespoke support for schools in line with the Regional School Improvement approach - Engage schools in the development of Cymraeg Campus as part of their wider school self-evaluation and school development planning. - Raise the profile and market the Siarter laith / Cymraeg Campus through social media. - Promote effective cluster working through Cluster Professional Learning leads for Welsh - Promote the opportunities available for learners to engage with wider agencies such as Urdd Gobaith Cymru and Menter Iaith. - Work with Menter laith to establish weekly clubs in both Welsh-medium primary schools to create more opportunities to use Welsh outside lessons, offer 10 activities during the school holiday period for 50 children to provide opportunities to use Welsh socially with children from different schools and use Welsh outside the classroom and hold a regional 'Cwis Dim Clem' competition for Year 6 children to promote the use of Welsh to all learners. - Increase the number of Urdd activities on offer within Monmouthshire for learners in Welsh and English medium schools so that they have the opportunity to participate and engage in the Welsh language in an out of school context. - Ensure that English-medium schools provide the opportunity for all learners to experience, learn and regularly use the Welsh language from an early age, and in a range of authentic contexts. - Work with Menter laith BGTM to expand opportunities for after school clubs and holiday provision for all learners in the county. - Coleg Gwent will continue to expand and develop Welsh language enrichment provision and establish a vibrant, diverse and inclusive Welsh community. - Continue to work in partnership with the Urdd to develop our Welsh-medium Youth offer across the Local Authority. - Review our SLA with the Urdd to increase Welsh language Youth worker time in Monmouthshire as soon as possible. - Actively promote the benefits of engaging with the Urdd and opportunities for learners to develop and use Welsh language skills through engagement in Urdd activities to all schools in Monmouthshire